top of page

 What is a Brain Computer Interface?

-In the realm of science fiction, the concept of controlling machines with our minds has long fascinated audiences around the globe.
+In the realm of science fiction, the concept of controlling machines with our minds has long fascinated humanity.
 However, what was once purely fictional is increasingly becoming a reality with the development of Brain-Computer Interfaces (BCIs).
-These advanced technologies enable direct communication between the brain and external devices, offering vast possibilities for medicine, technology, and daily life.
+These advanced technologies enable bidirectional communication between the brain and external devices, offering vast possibilities for medicine, technology, and daily life.

-A Brain-Computer Interface is a system that merges human neural activity with computer systems or external devices.
-It bypasses conventional modes of interaction like speech and muscle movements, allowing direct communication from the brain to the computer.
-Essentially, BCIs translate the electrical signals generated by the brain into digital commands that a machine can understand and execute.
+A Brain-Computer Interface is a system that decodes and processes human neural activity with external devices.
+It bypasses conventional modes of interaction and human behaviour allowing modulation of function in both directions.
+Essentially, BCIs translate the electrical signals generated by the brain into digital commands that a machine can understand and execute and vice-versa.

-The science behind BCIs involves deciphering the brain's electrical activity.
-This activity is detected using various imaging and sensing technologies such as EEG (Electroencephalography), which records electrical activity along the scalp, and more invasive methods that place sensors directly on, or even inside, the brain.
+The science behind BCIs involves deciphering the language the brain speaks through its neuroelectrical activity.
+This activity is detected using various imaging and sensing technologies such as EEG (Electroencephalography), fNIRS, magnetoechephalography (MEG) and intracranial methods that place sensor arrays directly on and inside the brain.
 These signals are then analyzed and translated by algorithms to perform specific commands on a device.

 Applications of BCIs

 Beyond healthcare, BCIs are venturing into various sectors including the entertainment industry, where they could change how we play video games by using thought instead of physical controllers.
-In workplace settings, BCIs might be used to improve productivity by enhancing direct interaction with computers and other digital devices.
+In workplace settings, BCIs might be used to improve productivity by significantly broadening the bandwith of interaction with computers and digital devices.

 The Future of BCIs